 And don’t forget: Electric Smokers are for vegetarians too!
 You can smoke bell peppers, onions, eggplants, cheeses, well, anything you can think of…

-The Cuisinart 30″ Electric Smoker is an fantastic product that can be used for cooking, smoking, roasting all types of meats and veggies.
-This new model is highly rated, very reasonably priced and a consistent top-seller on Amazon.
+The Cuisinart 30″ Electric Smoker is a fantastic product that can be used for cooking, smoking, and roasting all types of meats and veggies.
+This new model is highly rated, very reasonably priced, and a consistent top-seller on Amazon.
 It can smoke a wide variety of food and features 548 square inches of interior cooking space spread out over 3 adjustable racks.
-This unit from the trusted Cuisinart brand comes with a built in water pan and an internal chip smokebox giving you 45-60 mins of delicious smoke before it needs to be recharged.
-I like this model because its compact, easy to maneuver around and packs a punch for its size.
+This unit from the trusted Cuisinart brand comes with a built-in water pan and an internal chip smokebox giving you 45-60 mins of delicious smoke before it needs to be recharged.
+I like this model because its compact, easy to maneuver around, and packs a punch for its size.
 It’s a serious rival to the Smoke Hollow 26″, being similar in size, with many of the same awesome features.

 If want a quality, yet cheap electric smoker, then I think the Old Smokey line is a great buy.
-Unlike some newer more sophisticated models, Old Smokey is a small electric smoker with vertical build and a flat top lid.
-Its of aluminum-steel construction, but is smaller and less impressive looking than some of the other smokers out there on the market.
-Nevertheless, don’t let it’s size and “low-tech” appearance put you off: it will still produce some lick-smacking ribs, chicken and hot links.
-It has two internal racks and a wood chip pan you a the bottom on top of the heating element.
+Unlike some newer more sophisticated models, Old Smokey is a small electric smoker with a vertical build and a flat top lid.
+It’s of aluminum-steel construction but is smaller and less impressive looking than some of the other smokers out there on the market.
+Nevertheless, don’t let its size and “low-tech” appearance put you off: it will still produce some lick-smacking ribs, chicken, and hot links.
+It has two internal racks and a wood chip pan a the bottom on top of the heating element.
 So it doesn’t have all those newfangled, digital doohickeys- for me that’s OK.
-It’s simplicity of use and low price more than makes up for a lack of modern bells and whistles.
+Its simplicity of use and low price more than make up for a lack of modern bells and whistles.
 Just an outside thermostat and adjustable gauge to set your desired cooking temps.